gvwilson/thirdbit/src/fiction/in-heck/index.md

 "My apologies, Mayor Lupus,"
 the tiger replied,
 lisping slightly around his fangs.
-"These two friends of yours?"
+"Are these two friends of yours?"

 "They're neighbors."
 She flicked an ear.